dmehra/dmehra.github.io/_posts/2017-05-07-testers-digest-14-on-maintenance.md

 ---
+title: "Tester's Digest #14: On Maintenance"
-description: Today we talk about code maintenance and maintainability, a key factor in quality, in my experience.
+excerpt: Today we talk about code maintenance and maintainability, a key factor in quality, in my experience.
 This necessarily connects to the topic of technical debt.
 ---

 TESTER'S DIGEST